LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     ----+---------+---------+---------+---------+-----------+--------+---------+---------+----
                                  ^__________|

-The next instrution executed is a JMP, which causes execution to jump to another location - in this case back two places, causing a loop
+The next instrution executed is a JMP, which causes execution to jump to another location - in this case back one place, causing a loop

                                                                  |
                                                                  v